cdim31/Distribution-Learning-qGAN/README.md

 - Learning and loading random distributions using quantum circuits
 - Comparative analysis with classical approaches

+Report provides an analytic explanation on many aspects of `Quantum Computing`, referred to the paper, and to the paper itself.
+I **highly recommend** that you read it before going on with the actual reproduction part.

+Presentation was used during course and you can also see it here, serving as a brief version of the report.

 ## Setup Instructions

 ### 1. Clone Repository